1. Defining URL patterns in CSS

 The @route rule is an at-rule that associates a name with a URL pattern.
-This name can be referenced in @navigation rules and in :link-to() pseudo-classes.
+This name can be referenced in @navigation rules and in :active-navigation() pseudo-classes.

 <pattern-descriptor> = pattern : <url-pattern()>